2024 Essay Contest

 - Independent judges will score the essays.
 The process will narrow the pool of candidates to 15.

 - In the second round of competition, the Top 15 essayists will be invited to participate in a live-video interview to discuss the essay and general cooperative knowledge with independent judges.
 Two employees from other cooperatives will conduct the interviews and select five finalists.

 - Finalists will record a video of themselves reciting their essay in a speech-type format.
 Videos should be five minutes or less in length and will be submitted via email.

 - Final judging criteria will be based on Speaking Ability, Knowledge of Subject, Poise, and Personality & Appearance.
 A panel of three independent judges will rate each speaker.

-- The two top presenters will be awarded either an all-expense paid trip to Washington D.C. in June 2023 or a $1,500 scholarship.
-The scholarship will be awarded only if safety conditions do not allow for travel.
+- The two top presenters will be awarded either an all-expense paid trip (valued at $3,500 per student) to Washington D.C. in June 2024.

 - Judges’ decisions throughout the process are final.